Daniel Bowry

-Daniel Robert Bowry (born 29 April 1998) is a professional footballer who plays as a defender for Cray Valley Paper Mills.
-Born in England, he represents Antigua and Barbuda at international level.
+Daniel Robert Bowry (born 29 April 1998) is a professional footballer who plays as a defender for Whitehawk in the Isthmian League Premier Division.
+Born in England, he has represented Antigua and Barbuda at international level.

 Club career

 After joining Charlton Athletic at the age of 16, Bowry signed his first professional contract on 22 April 2016.

 In April 2018, Bowry joined Kingstonian on loan until the end of the season.
 He made his debut for the club in a 1–0 win over Wingate & Finchley.

 On 27 July 2018, Bowry joined Hampton & Richmond Borough on loan until 1 January 2019.
 On 19 September 2018 he was recalled from his loan.

 On 4 July 2019, Bowry joined Cheltenham Town after being released by Charlton Athletic at the end of the 2018–19 season.

 On 18 October, Bowry joined Bath City on an initial month's loan.